 Freeze your extra pesto for at least 6 months and defrost in the fridge when ready, just make sure to date each one!!

-Combine the basil, garlic, and walnuts in a food processor, fitted with the blade attachment, and blend until smooth (scraping down sides if necessary).
+- Combine the basil, garlic, and walnuts in a food processor, fitted with the blade attachment, and pulse a few times to chop.